Lease agreements and application process

 Internet access agreements

-Solar panels in schools
+Solar panels on schools

-The Ministry does not have a preferred solar panel provider and is not running a solar panel installation programme.
+We do not have a preferred solar panel provider and is not running a solar panel installation programme.

 School swimming pool lease agreements

-If we approve the proposal in principle, we'll send you the appropriate agreement ready to be signed.
 Once the board and the third party have signed the agreement then it must be returned to the Ministry for final consent.
 After the agreement has been consented, a fully signed copy will be returned to you.

 Renew an agreement

-There are two ways to renew a lease or licence dependent on how the current one expires:
+There are two ways to renew a lease or licence dependent on how the current one expires.

 No remaining rights of renewal